 Bariatric Surgery and Metabolism

-‘Each Day, Approximately 100 Bariatric Surgery Procedures Are Being Carried Out In India Alone’
+‘Each Day, Approximately 100 Weight Reduction Surgery Procedures Are Being Carried Out In India Alone’

 This statement itself is sufficient to depict the role of bariatric surgery in today’s healthcare industry.
 Bariatric surgery is becoming a crucial medical treatment, and often the only possible option to get rid of obesity and its ill effects permanently.